 Many judges no longer hear oral argument for appellate cases; written advocacy has never been more important.

-Held every year due to the outstanding evaluations (see testimonials), this seminar will show you how to draft a clear, persuasive appellate brief in both federal and state appellate courts.
+With this audio program you will learn how to draft a clear, persuasive appellate brief in both federal and state appellate courts.

 This seminar provides concrete and practical tips for writing a persuasive appellate brief from the cover page to the conclusion.